Country selection

 DecreeNo2017-0245 further states that international sponsors are required to:

-- Take charge of the scientific and ethical evaluation of biomedical research protocols
+- Oversee the scientific and ethical evaluation of biomedical research protocols

-- Ensure that the proposed biomedical research is compatible with the ethical, regulatory, and national legal systems
+- Ensure that the proposed biomedical research is compatible with the national ethical, regulatory, and legal requirements

-- Provide financial, documentary, and other assistance with a view to promoting the strengthening of ethical evaluation capacity
+- Provide financial, documentary, and other assistance to promote the strengthening of ethical evaluation capacity

 - Develop reasonable and appropriate activities so that the results can be made available to participants

-- Help to define specific policies and procedures to encourage the integrity of biomedical research and to serve as a guide in case of allegations or evidence of scientific misconduct
+- Assist in defining policies and procedures to encourage the integrity of biomedical research and to provide guidance in case of allegations or evidence of scientific misconduct

 In addition, per MLI-17, a foreign sponsor is not required to use a local representative or contract research organization.